autoplot/documentation/javadoc/org/autoplot/datasource/DataSourceFactory.md

+# org.autoplot.datasource.DataSourceFactory

-# org.autoplot.datasource.DataSourceFactoryDataSourceFactories create data sources which resolve a URI into a QDataSet.
+DataSourceFactories create data sources which resolve a URI into a QDataSet.
  Some DataSourceFactories support discovery, meaning they will provide a GUI to create URIs with no other information.

 ***
 <a name="getCapability"></a>
 # getCapability